jaredhensley/mediamentions/README.md

 3. Configure schedule and API keys via environment variables (optional) and run the tracking job.

+> Note: when you start the backend locally, a `.env` file is generated automatically from `.env.example` (respecting any
+> environment variables you already exported) so you don't have to manually create one for development.

 ### Configuration

 | Variable | Purpose | Default |